lyquyen551999/11401_CS203A/Lessons/Graph/README.md

-# Module 08: Graph - The Web of Connections
+# Graph - The Web of Connections

 ## 1. The Concept: Social Networks
 If Trees are hierarchical (Boss -> Employee), **Graphs** are messy networks where anyone can connect to anyone.